v12technology/v12technology.github.io/starting/aot_compilation.md

 ```

 ### 2. Annotate builder methods
 The scan goal searches the project code base for any builder methods that have the `@SepBuilder` annotation.
+The parameters for name and package name are combined to make the fully quaified name of the generated event processor.

 ```java
     @SepBuilder(name = "TradeEventProcessor", packageName = "com.fluxtion.example.quickstart.lesson3.generated")